 What are we doing about it?

 Opponents of reproductive freedom have been working methodically at the state level to limit access to abortion, and Kansas has been one of the key states targeted by this strategy.
-The ACLU has worked alongside local coalitions to defend women’s reproductive rights through legislative lobbying, legal challenges, and public education events.
-We actively oppose bills that limit abortion access or that harass and intimidate doctors, and challenge discriminatory policies that affect women’s rights to make choices about reproductive options, and we support efforts to organize communities to defend these rights.
+The ACLU has worked alongside local coalitions to defend reproductive rights through legislative lobbying, legal challenges, and public education events.
+We actively oppose bills that limit abortion access or that harass and intimidate doctors, and challenge discriminatory policies that affect our rights to make choices about reproductive options, and we support efforts to organize communities to defend these rights.

 We also advocate for factual, scientific sex education in Kansas schools, and work to stop bills that would threaten the ability of educators to teach students about the importance of sexual health and STD and pregnancy prevention.